Oil And Gas Trust Value Ranking, June 2017

 Five trusts derive their income primarily from natural gas:

-- Sandridge Mississippian Trust I (SDT) is forecast to maintain its nickel-or-better distributions on the strength of gas production and prices.
+- SandRidge Mississippian Trust I is forecast to maintain its nickel-or-better distributions on the strength of gas production and prices.
 Forward yield above 15% suggests that prices could be heading back up.
-I have no position, but might open one if it falls below $1.30.
+I have no position but might open one if it falls below $1.30.

-- Sandridge Mississippian Trust II (SDR) is the same story as SDT.
+- SandRidge Mississippian Trust II is the same story as SDT.
 Perhaps worth a bit less at current futures markets.

 - New Mexico's San Juan Basin Royalty Trust (SJT), operated by a subsidiary of ConocoPhillips (COP), is a steady producer.
 IRR is a decent 6.2%, but I am much pickier and will avoid.